gabeklein/expressive-mvc/README.md

 A good idea is to destructure values used by a component.
 This keeps intent clear and prevents unexpected behavior.

-Now, you might wonder how we'd access our instance, having already destructured.
-To cover for this, you'll see a **`get`** and **`set`** included with the returned state.
+Now, having already destructured, you might wonder how we'd access our instance.
+To cover for this, you'll see a `get` and `set` included with the returned state.

 > Not to be confused with the keywords!
 They're just properties, and both a simple reference back to state.

 ### `set`

-Having destructured, we'll need `set` to update the properties of our instance.
+Through the destructure, we'll use `set` to update the properties of our instance.

 ```jsx
 const KitchenCounter = () => {